contentful-labs/contentful-fix-asset-cross-refs/README.md

 is no longer permissible going forward.
 All existing spaces have been allowed to continue cross-referencing assets for a transition period.

-This tool exists to automate the task of checking all assets in a space (or spaces) to ensure that they are not cross-referencing other assets or other spaces.
+This tool exists to automate the task of updating all assets in a space (or spaces) to ensure that they are not cross-referencing other assets or other spaces.